franklbt/AdaloExtensionPack/AdaloExtensionPack.Core/README.md

 > Note: SomeEntity need to inherit from `AdaloExtensionPack.Core.Adalo.AdaloEntity`

-### Cached table
+### Cached tables Services and Controllers

-If the `cached` parameter is set to the `true` value in the call to `AddTable`, a controller with methods to create, read, update and delete this type of entities will be generated:
+If the `cached` parameter is set to the `true` value in the call to `AddTable`, a service and a controller with methods to create, read, update and delete this type of entity will be generated:

 ![cached endpoints](https://i.imgur.com/ZGPUPYQ.png)

-These controllers can be used as external collections in Adalo to improve performances of your tables.
+The generated controller can be used as external collection in Adalo to improve performances of your tables.

+Additionally, the entity list endpoint (GET /tables/some-entities) support OData syntax to select, filter, order and take elements.
+You can read more on this syntax [here](https://www.odata.org/getting-started/basic-tutorial/#queryData)

-You can also access theses cached tables from your code with the class `AdaloTableCacheService<SomeEntity>`
+You can access theses cached tables from your client code using this service interface: `AdaloTableCacheService<SomeEntity>`

 ### Views

 Views are filtered and mapped collections available through a controller GET action.

+They are more easily usable from an Adalo perspective compare to filtered Get All cache API endpoint, since they do not require knowledge of OData query syntax.

-You can create a view by add this line inside the `AddAdalo()` call:
+You can create a view by add this code inside the `AddAdalo()` call:

     x.AddApplication("[your Adalo App Id]", "[your API token here]") .AddView<SomeContext, SomeEntity, SomeProjection>(
-            serviceProvider => new SomeContext(serviceProvider), //Build a context which be reused in predicate and mapping (ctx, entity) => true, // Predicate
+            // Build a context which be reused in predicate and mapping.
+This can be a service or a shared state for example. serviceProvider => serviceProvider.GetRequiredService<SomeContext>(),
+            (ctx, entity) => entity.IsValid, // Predicate example
             (ctx, entity) => new SomeProjection(entity)); // Mapping

 This will generate this method: